EMT vs. PVC Conduit: A Beginner’s Guide to Common Raceways

 - Why is a conduit fill chart so important for both EMT and PVC?

-- A conduit fill chart, derived from the NEC, is crucial for safety.
+- A conduit fill chart, derived from NEC Chapter 9, is crucial for safety.
 Overfilling a conduit prevents heat from dissipating, which can degrade wire insulation and create a fire hazard.
-It also makes pulling conductors extremely difficult and can cause abrasion and damage to the wires.
+It also makes pulling conductors difficult and can cause abrasion and damage to the wires.

 Continuing Education by State